DefectDojo/django-DefectDojo/docs/content/en/getting_started/configuration.md

 ### local_settings.py (not with Kubernetes)

 `local_settings.py` can contain more complex customizations such as adding MIDDLEWARE or INSTALLED_APP entries.
-This file is processed *after* settings.dist.py is processed, so you can modify settings delivered by Defect Dojo out of the box.
+This file is processed *after* settings.dist.py is processed, so you can modify settings delivered by DefectDojo out of the box.
  The file must be located in the `dojo/settings` directory.
-Environment variables in this file must have no `DD_` prefix.
+Environment variables in this file must not have the `DD_` prefix.
 If the file is missing feel free to create it.
 Do not edit `settings.dist.py` directly.

 An example can be found in [`dojo/settings/template-local_settings`](https://github.com/DefectDojo/django-DefectDojo/blob/master/dojo/settings/template-local_settings).